mia-platform/documentation/docs/console/design-your-projects/sidecars.md

 ---
-id: manage-sidecars
+id: sidecars
 title: Create and Manage Sidecars
 sidebar_label: Create Sidecars
 ---

 ## What is a Sidecar

-A sidecar is a secondary container that runs together with the [**main application container**](/docs/development_suite/api-console/api-design/microservice-containers#main-container) inside a Pod.
+A sidecar is a secondary container that runs together with the [**main application container**](/development_suite/api-console/api-design/microservice-containers.md#main-container) inside a Pod.
 In your Console Projects, sidecars can be added to microservices to enhance or extend their functionality by providing additional features such as security, logging or data synchronization.

-To better understand the difference between main and sidecar containers, check out [Microservice Containers](/docs/development_suite/api-console/api-design/microservice-containers).
+To better understand the difference between main and sidecar containers, check out [Microservice Containers](/development_suite/api-console/api-design/microservice-containers.md).

 ## Managing your Sidecars